How to Make Faster Chord Changes on Baritone Ukulele

 You might be surprised at this tip.
 Sometimes the problem isn’t actually the chord change itself.
 You won’t be able to nail your chord changes in tempo if you’ve got the rhythm wrong.
 This problem occurs frequently when you’re learning a new song.
 If you keep practicing the chord change, and yet you still mess up at the same place all the time, you need to check your count.

 Are you using a song sheet that just has the lyrics with chord letters written above words?
 Don’t do that.
-You need to make your own simple song sheet (get the free template) that shows the COUNT.
+You need to make a simple song sheet that shows the COUNT.

 A simple song chart showing the count.